raghuteja/Tech-Book/Programing-Languages/Garbage-Collection/README.md

 ### Manual Memory Management

-Manually free up memory after completion of usage, Here there is a high probability of memory leak
+Manually free up memory after completion of usage, Here there is a chance of memory leak

+#### Problems with this approach

+* **Dangling references**: It is possible to deallocate the space used by an object to which some other object still has a reference.
+* **Space Leaks**: This occurs when memory is allocated and no longer referenced but is not released.

 ### Automated Memory Management

+Automated Memory Management(Garbage Collection) solves both the problems mentioned in Manual memory management

 Initial approach was reference counting